-Before you run out to buy a lottery ticket for Tuesday's $550 million Mega Millions drawing, there's something you need to know.
-The fourth-largest prize in US history could likely turn out to be a curse for whoever wins it.
+Before you run out to buy a lottery ticket for the next Mega Millions drawing, there's something you need to know.
+The large prize could likely turn out to be a curse for whoever wins it.
 Most people have heard about lottery winners who lost it all, but sometimes these horror stories take especially calamitous turns.
 Below are nine blights you will avoid by not winning the lottery.

 Brits Roger and Lara Griffiths won about $3 million playing the lotto.
 She bought designer goods and he pursued a rock career, but soon it all went up in smoke.
 They lost money in bad investments, and their dream home, which they had borrowed against, burned down in a freak fire.

 The story of Abraham Shakespeare is a truly tragic one.
 The Florida man had dropped out of school in seventh grade and could not read.
 At the age of 40, he won the $30 million jackpot.
 After he won, he couldn't say no to those who asked for money, even letting homeless people live in his home.
 That trust could have been his downfall.
 After Dorice Donegan "Dee-Dee" Moore "befriended" Abraham, he went missing.
 He was eventually found buried in a concrete slab at the home of Moore's boyfriend, and she was convicted of his murder.

 Evelyn Adams seemed lucky.
 She won the New Jersey lottery not once, but two times, raking up a prize of over $5.4 million.
 It didn't last long, though, as she squandered it on a gambling habit and ended up living in a trailer.

 If you win the lottery, beware of hookers.
 A love for cocaine and call girls cost Michael Carroll everything after he blew his $14 million winnings on the high life.